jorgeandresvasquez/aws-training/professionalArchitect/acloudguru/chapter_2_data_stores.md

 - S3 Encryption at Rest
     - ![S3 Encryption at Rest Options](images/s3_encryption_at_rest_options.png)*S3 Encryption at Rest Options*
 - ![S3 Nifty Tricks](images/s3_nifty_tricks.png)*S3 Nifty Tricks*
+- Multipart upload advantages:
+    - Improved throughput—you can upload parts in parallel to improve throughput.
+    - Quick recovery from any network issues—smaller part size minimizes the impact of restarting a failed upload due to a network error.
+    - Pause and resume object uploads—you can upload object parts over time.
+Once you initiate a multipart upload there is no expiry; you must explicitly complete or abort the multipart upload.
+    - Begin a upload before you know the final object size—you can upload an object as you are creating it.
+- Hosting a static website:
+    - Previously only allowed domain prefix when we are creating AWS Route53 aliases for AWS S3 static websites was the “www”, now you can use other subdomains:  Ex:  mydomain.com, downloads.mydomain.com

 ## Amazon Glacier
 - Cheap, slow to respond, should be seldom accessed